ChaosSearch/chaos-aws-workshop/content/10_GettingStarted/12_environment.md

 For this workshop, we will be using an S3 bucket that is already accessible and populated with ELB logs.
 {{% /notice %}}

-Using Role Based Access Controls (RBAC), we have already configured a separated account for each user.
+Using Role Based Access Controls (RBAC), separated accounts are created for each user, and credentials provided prior to the workshop.

 {{% notice note %}}
 For more information on AWS prerequisites check [ChaosSearch Quick Start Guide](https://docs.chaossearch.io/docs/quick-start-guide)